vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-kafka.md

 > `string`

-Message key, optionally referencing path parameter such as `${params.key}`
+Message key, optionally referencing path parameter such as `${params.key}`.

 ##### filters[].headers

 > `object`

-Message headers, with value optionally referencing path parameter such as `${params.headerX}`
+Message headers, with value optionally referencing path parameter such as `${params.headerX}`.

 #### with.merge